-Additionally, this tool is very easy to take apart and clean.
-The BPA-free plastic scrubs up with soap and water; just let it dry and it's ready to use again.
-You can also place this tool in the dishwasher.
+Additionally, this unit is very easy to take apart and clean.
+The BPA-free plastic scrubs up with soap and water; just let it dry and it’s ready to use again.
+You can also place it in the dishwasher.

 - This stainless steel unit will last for years and produce plenty of wheatgrass juice.

 - The counter clamp is formed into the body of the juicer; no worries about this mechanism failing over time.